 Transit FireNet FAQ¶

-Aviatrix Transit FireNet is the Firewall Network function applied to the Transit gateway.
-With Transit FireNet feature, the FireNet function is integrated into the Transit gateway..
+Aviatrix Transit FireNet allows you to deploy firewalls functions for the Aviatrix Encrypted Transit architecture.
+With Transit FireNet feature, the FireNet function is integrated into the Aviatrix Transit gateway.

-The use case is to deploy firewalls in the encrypted transit architecture for AWS, as shown below.
+The use case is to deploy firewalls in the encrypted transit architecture for both AWS and Azure, as shown below.

-When deployed in Azure (available in the future release), Transit FireNet also works when using Native Azure VNet Spokes, as shown below.
+When deployed in Azure, Transit FireNet also works when using Native Azure VNet Spokes, as shown below.

 Can multiple firewalls be supported in Transit FireNet?¶